chileluk/kd_final_project/README.md

 2. Create a repository in GraphDB and give it the id `finder`.
 Select the OWL Max(Optimized) ruleset.

 3. Make this your default repository in GraphDB.
-(After following these steps you do not need to configure repository URL in the code since it will automatically be set as `http://localhost:7200/repositories/finder` and it will be accessesed by the application).
+(After following these steps you do not need to configure therepository URL in the code since it will automatically be set as `http://localhost:7200/repositories/finder` and it will be accessible to the application).
 However, in case of issues or if your triplestore has a different IP address than your local machine you will need to set the value of the `localEndpoint` variable in the app files to the exact url of your repository as follows:

     * Navigate to the `js` folder within the `finder` folder and open the `index.js` file.